-The Open Society Justice Initiative and Central European University invite applicants for the 2015 Summer School in Human Rights Litigation, to be held in Budapest from July 13 to 17.
+The Open Society Justice Initiative and Central European University invite applicants for the 2016 Summer School in Human Rights Litigation, to be held in Budapest from July 11 to 15.

-The summer school provides a unique opportunity for established human rights professionals to build on their experience and to develop their skills to successfully bring cases to the regional human rights systems and the UN treaty bodies, and to use those cases to achieve practical change.
+The summer school provides a unique opportunity for human rights professionals to build on their experience and to develop their skills to successfully bring cases to the regional human rights systems and the UN treaty bodies, and to use those cases to achieve practical change.
 The curriculum will combine presentations, case studies, exercises, and discussion groups with preparatory work and further reading to ensure full maximum benefit for those attending the course.
 Participants will be invited to provide information on cases they are working on and those concrete examples will help shape discussion.

 The course encourages participants to approach human rights litigation strategically, viewing litigating a human rights case as one step in the process of achieving social change.
 It includes modules that examine the steps involved in strategic litigation, such as case selection, client care, and forum choice.
 It also uses case studies to explore how to build a strong evidential record in support of the case, how to develop campaigning and advocacy to raise awareness of the issues involved, and how to implement a successful judgment.
 Other presentations will focus on the challenges of drafting legal petitions dealing with human rights claims and dealing with the ethical problems that arise in human rights cases.

-The deadline for applications is February 14, 2015.
+The deadline for applications is February 14, 2016.
 Additional course information and instructions for applications can be found on the course page of the CEU Summer University website.